wp-plugins/freshbooks-daily-billing-stats-lite/readme.txt

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.png.
+1. This screen shot shows how the received email looks like.
 2. This is the second screen shot